Irish Race Conventions: Chicago 1881

 In 1880, Charles Stewart Parnell had visited Chicago and the American branch of the Irish National Land League was established there.
 The first Irish Race Convention was held on 30 November – 2 December 1881, following a Clan na Gael convention in August.
 It covered the recent emerging links between the more violent groups, such as the Fenians, the Land League and the growing Irish Home Rule movement that was led by Parnell.
-Organised by John F. Finerty, and attended by Home Rule MPs T. P. O'Connor and Tim Healy, the convention's Home Rule Fund had soon raised $500,000.
+Organized by John F. Finerty, and attended by Home Rule MPs T. P. O'Connor and Tim Healy, the convention's Home Rule Fund had soon raised $500,000.

 Philadelphia 1883

 John Finerty listed a convention at Philadelphia, where the main business was establishing local branches of the American branch of the Irish National League.
 Alexander Sullivan of Chicago was elected President, and Finerty was elected that year for the predominantly Irish Illinois's 2nd congressional district.